Guerrillas and the “Jungle”

 “But Prime Minister, I can assure you that this was the case.
 Mozart’s own letters confirm it.”

 Well, what did Maggie know?
-In the same article, she also is quoted as talking of “van Gogh’s Chrysanthemums”.
-It does tell us that the group involved with the play was quite well informed by thorough research, and the play and film reflect this knowledge.
+In the same article, she is also quoted as talking of “van Gogh’s Chrysanthemums”.
+It does tell us the group involved with the play was well informed by thorough research, and the play and film reflect this knowledge.

 These nine letters […] throw a psychologically very remarkable light on his erotic nature, which, more so than any other important man, has elements of infantilism and coprophilia.